ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 ```

 ## Testing

 Given the increasing intricacy of this wrapper, it is imperative to safeguard the fundamental functionality from any potential disruption caused by new code alterations.
 At present, a rudimentary examination is conducted to verify the wrapper's capability to accurately display the PDF content while effectively handling asynchronous requests to the Adobe PDF Embed API.

+### Integration Testing
+This test runs as [a github action](.github/workflows/main.yml) whenever a code change occurs.
+Note, these tests only test the
+react code within, and thus mocks out any calls to adobe's embed api service.

+#### Usage
 `npm run test`

 ```bash